raffis/raffis/README.md

 ### Hi there 👋

-I am a Software Engineer and currently wearing the DevOps hat :tophat:
+I am a Software Engineer 🧙

-Doing a lot of Open source stuff, see contributions bellow this readme :point_down:<br/>
+Contributing to a wide range of Open Source repos,

-Living in Zurich :house:<br/>
+Living in Zurich 🇨🇭<br/>
 Currently working at Doodle :penguin:<br/>
 Yes I do enjoy other stuff besides tech :palm_tree:<br/>